-The debt collection letters generally escalate from gentle reminders to advanced reminders and finally urgent reminders, which usually indicate legal action as the next form of recourse.
+The debt collection letters will escalate in stages, from gentle reminders to advanced reminders and then finally urgent reminders, which usually indicate legal action is set as next form of recourse.
 Most companies will make use of collection letters before approaching the court to enforce consumers' debt obligations.

 - Maintain customer relationships.